“I feel good, but not to shoot rockets”

 Coppola himself assured that the state is favorable for Teleshow: “I just got out.
 I’m on my way home to continue my recovery and go back to work.
 I feel good, but not to shoot rockets.
 The hardest days of the hospital stay were Tuesday and Wednesday.”.
 “The amount of concerned people who throw good vibes, a prayer, good energy.
 To highlight that.
 I thank you all and I send you a giant kiss,” he thanked.

 The Argentinian was infected with Covid-19 last January and he overcame it without excessive complications or pulmonary affectations.
 However, in recent weeks suffered severe breathing problems and ended up being hospitalized.
-The first diagnoses predicted pulmonary fibrosis, but finally he was left with a pulmonary condition derived from the Coronavirus infection.
+The first diagnoses predicted pulmonary fibrosis, but finally he was left with a pulmonary condition derived from the contagion by Coronavirus.

 15 years representing Diego Armando Maradona